Randware/Wasome/docs/LANGUAGE-SPECIFICATION.md

 - Variables declared in a code block are scoped to that block and any nested blocks.
 - Reading a variable is done by writing its name as an expression.
-- Variables are mutable by default (because assignment after declaration is allowed).
+- Variables are mutable (assignment after declaration is allowed).

 ---